MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/ai-ml-readme.md

 # Azure ML Package client library for Python - version 1.0.0

-We are excited to introduce the public  preview of Azure Machine Learning Python SDK v2.
+We are excited to introduce Azure Machine Learning Python SDK v2.
 The Python SDK v2 introduces new SDK capabilities like standalone local jobs, reusable components for pipelines and managed online/batch inferencing.
 Python SDK v2 allows you to move from simple to complex tasks easily and incrementally.
 This is enabled by using a common object model which brings concept reuse and consistency of actions across various tasks.
-The SDK v2 shares its foundation with the CLI v2 which is currently in also in public preview.
+The SDK v2 shares its foundation with the CLI v2.

 [Source code][source_code] | [Package (PyPI)][ml_pypi] | [API reference documentation][ml_ref_docs] | [Product documentation][product_documentation] | [Samples][ml_samples]